Pre-registration is open for Winter 2026 an Spring 2026.

 “The Needs of the Dying: A Guide for Bringing Hope, Comfort, and Love to Life’s Final Chapter” by David Kessler

-“Caring for the Dying: The Doula Approach to a Meaningful Death” by Henry Fersko-Weiss
+“Caring for the Dying: The Doula Approach to a Meaningful Death” or “Finding Peace at the End of Life” by Henry Fersko-Weiss

 “Final Gifts: Understanding the Special Awareness, Needs, and Communications of the Dying” by Maggie Callanan and Patricia Kelley